Ajayvardhanreddy/FreJun_task/README.md

 ```
 ## Create Project

-We can now start a Django project within our `finanancepeer_assessment` directory.
+We can now start a Django project within our `FreJun_task` directory.
 This will create a child directory of the same name to hold the code itself, and will create a management script within the current directory.
 Make sure to add the dot at the end of the command so that this is set up correctly:
 ```bash
 django-admin startproject FreJun_task .
 ```